2b-as/sigshark/README.md

 optional arguments:
   -h, --help            show this help message and exit --flatten, -f         save each sctp chunk in its own sctp packet. this
-                        *must* be performed for transaction sorting to work, but can be skipped to save time if the pcap file is already flat
-  --sort, -s            sort pcap file by tcap and diameter transactions.
-  --display-filter DISPLAY_FILTER, -Y DISPLAY_FILTER
+                        *must* be performed for transaction tracking to work, but can be skipped to save time if the pcap file has already been flattened --track, -t           enable transaction tracking to sort or filter based on tcap or diameter transactions --sort, -s            sort pcap file by tcap and diameter transactions (implies --track) --display-filter DISPLAY_FILTER, -Y DISPLAY_FILTER
                         wireshark display filter: the resulting pcap will contain all transactions that contain at least one message for which the filter matches, e.g.:
                         'gsm_old.localValue == 2' will result in the output
-                        containing all updateLocation transactions (only with
+                        containing all updateLocation transactions (requires
-                        --sort)
+                        --track or --sort)
   --incomplete, -i      also store transactions whose start or end are
-                        missing. (only with --sort) --dummy, -d           insert a dummy packet between transactions so it is easier to see where transactions start and end. note: the dummy packets will be shown as 'Malformed Packet'
+                        missing. (requires --track or --sort) --dummy, -d           insert a dummy packet between transactions so it is easier to see where transactions start and end. note: the dummy packets will be shown as 'Malformed Packet'